Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: GA-based CSP method

-The input of the elite population selection is the set $R'_n$ of structures selected by the population filtering, and the output is the elite population $Q_{n+1}$ to generate the next generation.
-The elite population is a set of structures to generate the next generation, and we select structures to apply crossover and mutation in the subsequent steps.
+Niching is performed to construct the elite population $Q_{n+1}$ from the filtered population $R'_n$.
+The elite population is used to select the parent population $P_{n+1}$ for the next generation, as shown in Fig.~\ref{fig:pqr-relations}.
 We can reduce computational costs and search for stable structures more efficiently by applying crossover and mutation only to promising structures.

-A commonly used method for selecting the elite population involves calculating the fitness of each structure and selecting the structures with the highest fitness \cite{ase2017, PhysRevLett.108.126101, 10.1063/1.4886337}.
-For instance, \code{ASE} \cite{ase2017} defines it using the reciprocal of the energy of each structure.
-It only selects the structure with the highest fitness among the structures with the same composition.
-However, it does not use quantitative information about the composition and cannot maintain the diversity of the composition in the elite population.

-Conversely, we selected the elite population using quantitative information about the composition in addition to the energy of the structure since the convex hull depends on both the energy and the composition.
-We found that the convex hull in the energy--composition space can be identified with the Pareto front in the multi-objective optimization problem (Fig.~\ref{fig:similarity-of-convex-hull-and-pareto-front}).
-The convex hull is designed to spread as much as possible downward in the energy axis direction, and the Pareto front is designed to spread as much as possible downward in the objective variable space.